kjfuller06/example-repo/README.md

-# FS-Fire Project
+# Example Repo Project

-This repository demonstrates a task-based workflow for a multi-language project involving fire behavior modeling, geospatial analysis, and reproducible data pipelines using Python, R, and Bash.
+This repository demonstrates a task-based workflow for a multi-language project with reproducible data pipelines using Python, R, and Bash.

 ---